joamatab/awesome_photonics/README.md

-# Software open source projects
+# Photonic open source projects

 Layout: we define the geometrical shapes that guide the light.